 Delivery by Eye of the Day

 Your purchased items will be delivered to your driveway or where we can safely park our truck or van.
 In most cases, the EOD driver will not move your items any further than directly off the truck.
 Delivery means one driver will deliver your items strapped to a pallet by means of a lift gate and pallet jack.
 He will be unable to physically move any item by himself.
-If you would like us to place your items in a different location than the drop off point, it is considered an installation and additional fees will apply.
-Our installation for normal site conditions is 25% of the price marked on the fountain and 15% for other items.

 When you get your fountain home